CiscoDevNet/JaegerIKSIST/README.md

 ### Step 6: Deploy the OTel instrumented cloud native app

 Execute the TfIks-JApp TFCB workspace to deploy the OTel enabled app.
-This is confiured to send its traces to the Jaeger OTel collector.
+The example TeaStore application has been rebuilt with the OTel agent as in https://opentelemetry.io/docs/instrumentation/ .
+App is confiured to send its traces to the Jaeger OTel collector.

 View the application deployment status at: